 According to some statistics, almost all cases of sexual harassment at the workplace go unreported.
-This is so because many employers negatively respond to complaints and retaliate against the complainant (mostly by firing them).
+This is because many employers respond negatively to complaints and retaliate against the complainant (mostly by firing them).
 This kind of behavior should be unacceptable for any serious company, and it is also illegal under EEOC laws.

-Assure your workers they can report their complaints, investigate the complaints properly and be always prepared to take action (against the perpetrator, not the victim) when you find compelling evidence.
+Assure your workers that they can report their complaints, investigate the complaints properly and always be prepared to take action (against the perpetrator, not the victim) when you find compelling evidence.
 You should also provide proper advice to employees facing a hostile environment.
 Help them file police reports or civil lawsuits when necessary.